Swiip/generator-gulp-angular/docs/user-guide.md

 ## File watching & pre-processing

 When you run the dev. server or if you manually launch the `watch` task, Gulp will watch your changes on the files in the `src` folder.
-It will ables Gulp to launch all processings on your file as soon as you hit save.
+This enables Gulp to launch all processings on your file as soon as you hit save.

 All processings are watching your `src` directory and put their results in the `.tmp/serve` folder. **There is no automatic process featured in the generator which will modify your files in the `src` folder**.
 The processed version of the files are written at the same path as the original file with often a new file extension.